-More individuals than ever before are being diagnosed with an autism spectrum disorder (ASD).
-According to the Center for Disease Control and Prevention (2012), one in 88 children in the United States has an autism spectrum disorder.
+More individuals than ever before are being diagnosed with autism spectrum disorder (ASD).
+According to the Center for Disease Control and Prevention (2014), one in 68 children in the United States has autism spectrum disorder (ASD).
 This increase has resulted in substantial demand for effectively trained educators, parents and service providers.
 Interested Service Providers, Parents, Caregivers, and Individuals who want to gain knowledge and insight into autism may take one or more courses without officially applying for the certificate program ( see below for additional information)

 To enroll for a course, you may register directly with the Center for Professional Growth.
 To find the courses description and register please visit

 Links to application forms, graduate school, and student services office:

 VCU Graduate School Information and Admissions click here

 VCU Graduate School Program Description for the Post Baccalaureate Certificate in Autism Spectrum Disorder to view click here